-As the enterprise architecture becomes more and more complex, the task of the Chief Security Information Office (CISO) becomes overwhelming.
+As the enterprise architecture becomes more and more complex, the task of the Chief Security Information Officer (CISO) becomes overwhelming.
 CISOs have a tough time to find talented cybersecurity professionals to support their job.
 In an interesting article in VentureBeat, Nir Donitza and Gal Ringel wrote about the cybersecurity landscape of Israel in 2018, and what it might predict from the global cybersecurity.
-A few of their findings point to some interesting trends:
+A few of their findings point to some interesting trends.

 - CISOs are overwhelmed, so they are increasingly looking for solution platforms that cover multiple areas in cybersecurity